 Runtime Strategy

-claudeuses temporary env plus a one-time onboarding state fixcodexuses generated runtime config under cachehermesuses generated runtime config under cachecrushuses generated runtime config and isolated data dir under cache
+claudeuses temporary env plus a one-time onboarding state fixcodexuses generated runtime config under cachehermesuses generated runtime config under cachecrushsynchronizes all compatibleproviders.*entries into~/.config/crush/crush.jsonand marks them as agent-run managed

 Crush note: